delphic/LD46-Keep-It-Alive/Design Doc.md

-Space Cat - reacts pretty much as you'd think, requires play, food, sleep (lots of sleep) Space Dog - reacts pretty much as you'd think, requires excerise/play, food, sleep, gets lonely Blank Slate - it's needs are determined by your actions The blob - it doesn't need anything it just sits there Space Corn - you need to set light levels and water it Space Orchid - don't water it too much!
-Give it a day night cycle
+Space Cat - reacts pretty much as you'd think, requires play, food, sleep (lots of sleep) Space Dog - reacts pretty much as you'd think, requires excerise/play, food, sleep, gets lonely Blank Slate - it's needs are determined by your actions Ravener - you have to feed it, a lot, but if you don't play with it for a long time it'll hurt you when you do
+The blob - it doesn't need anything it just sits there Space Corn - you need to set light levels and water it Space Orchid - don't water it too much!
+Give it a day night cycle Dead Parrot - it's dead, but you didn't kill it Triffid - like space corn but if you try to pet it you have to go to medic Tribble - if you feed it, it multiplies

 ### Actions
 > Play (+ select toy? laser pointer, squeaky toy, yourself) (e.g. increase happiness, indifferent, bites your arm off (lol actions take longer to perform?))